nhanle1987/z01/README.md

 Z01 is just a simple web game to demonstrate how to build both the backend-side and frontend-side, connect them, and how to write/run the test (unit test, API test, and e2e test).

 ## Features
 - AIO app: We build an application that can serve both backend and frontend.
-You just need to launch the server to immediately access the application.
+You just need to launch the server to immediately access the application right on your browser.
 - Built-in test.
 - All of the logic will be returned from the backend-side (Restful-API).
 - Magic layout for desktop, tablet, and mobile.